November 26, 2015 |

 - handful of raisins

-- 3–4 large baking sheets, greased and lined with baking parchment
+- 3-4 baking sheets greased and lined with baking parchment

 If using fresh yeast, add the yeast and milk to a mixer with a dough hook attached.
 Mix until the yeast has dissolved, then add the saffron powder.
 If using dried yeast pour milk into a bowl, sprinkle in the yeast and whisk together.
 Cover with clingfilm and leave in a warm place for about 15 minutes to activate and become frothy and bubbly.
 Add the saffron powder.
 Pour into a mixer with a dough hook attached.
 Add the sugar and mix together for a minute or so, then add skyr, quark or Greek yogurt, salt and egg, and mix well.
 Gradually add the softened butter in pieces and begin to add the flour gradually while mixing, making sure there are no lumps of butter.
 You’ll need around 800 g or so of flour, but the exact amount depends on how the dough feels.
 Keep mixing until you have a dough that is still sticky, but doesn’t stick to your finger too much when you poke it.
 Too much flour makes the buns dry.
 If you’re using an electric mixer, knead for about 5 minutes or knead by hand for 10 minutes.
 Leave the dough to rise in a warm place until it has doubled in size (about 30–40 minutes in a bowl covered with clingfilm).